Quest

 • Don't punish yourself in the morning.
 The 3am-shame loop ("I'm a wreck, I can't even sleep, I'm going to fail tomorrow") feeds the next night's wakeup.
 Be matter-of-fact about it.

 • Don't make decisions.
-The texts you compose at 3am, the resignations you draft, the breakup speeches you rehearse.
+The texts you compose at 3am, the emails to the teacher you draft, the speeches you rehearse for your partner.
 None of them are real.
 They're chemistry.
 Save them for daylight.

 When to see someone.